When I started my blog, I read a lot of advice preaching that I needed to build my email list.

 Take a look at my recent email open rates and click through rates since I took the course.

 Now take a look at the industry averages from Mail Chimp.

 According to Mail Chimp’s data, the average open rate for Business and Finance is less than 21%.
-Meanwhile, my email open rate is 30- 40% (And much higher when I email a segment of the list.
+Meanwhile, my email open rate is 35- 47% (And much higher when I email a segment of the list.
 Don’t worry, Meera’s course teaches you how to segment your list.).
 My click rate is also consistently higher than the industry standard of 2-3%.
 In the last email I sent out in 2016, I had a click rate of 22.6%!

 Thanks to Meera’s advice, people are opening my emails, and they are clicking on the links in my emails.
 As I start to integrate more affiliate links in my emails and launch my first product, these numbers will translate to higher conversions and more income for me.

 3) The free Opt-In Blueprint bonus course helped me finally create an awesome opt-in.